 Police misconduct is the action or lack thereof of an officer that violates any rule, police procedure, order, verbal or written instruction of the FWPD or is a violation of any city ordinance, state or federal criminal law.
 Misconduct includes, but is not limited to:

 - Use of Force

-- Abuse of Authority such as unlawful searches and seizures, premises enter and search, no warrant, threat to notify child services, threats to damage of property, etc., refusal to take complaint, refusal to identify themselves, damages to property seized.
+- Abuse of Authority

 - Failure to supervise

 - Falsification of records

 - Inappropriate language or attitude

 - Harassment

 - Interference with Constitutional rights

 - Neglect of duty

 - Discrimination

-- Theft
+- Theft.

 - Retaliation for filing a complaint